secretstartups/handbook/business-technology/enterprise-applications/guides/coupa-guide/index.html.md

 If you need to request access again, please reopen your initial Access Request issue and tag the Finance Systems Admins team using `@gitlab-com/business-technology/enterprise-apps/financeops` in a comment.
 {: .alert .alert-warning}

-If your job function requires you to submit purchase requests in Coupa, follow the below steps:
+If your job function requires you to manage budget and management approvals, purchase orders and invoice approvals in Coupa, follow the below steps:
 1. Open an [Access Request](https://gitlab.com/gitlab-com/team-member-epics/access-requests/-/issues/new) for Coupa using the `Individual_Bulk_Access_Request` template.
-1. In Step 2, in the _Justification for this access_ question, please describe:
+1. In Step 2, in the _Justification for this access_ question, please describe what budget, management approvals, purchase orders and invoices approvals you will manage.
-   - What you need to buy.
-   - What is the total cost of the purchase.
-   - How often you will need to purchase it.
-   - When does it need to be submitted in Coupa.
-1. Add the labels ~"FinSys - Coupa" and ~"FinSys::Service Desk".
+1. Add the labels `FinSys - Coupa` and `FinSys::Service Desk`.
 1. **After the AR is approved, you must review the [tech stack](https://gitlab.com/gitlab-com/www-gitlab-com/-/blob/master/data/tech_stack.yml) and follow the instructions for provisioning (either assign to the provisioner, add the correct labels or both if not clearly stated) to avoid any provisioning delays.**
-1. If you require immediate Coupa access, please ping in the **#coupa_help** Slack channel.
+1. If you require immediate Coupa access, please ping in the `#coupa_help` Slack channel.

 <div class="panel panel-success">
 **Best Practices**
 {: .panel-heading}
 <div class="panel-body">

-Due to the limited number of licenses available for Coupa, it is recommended that each department identify power users responsible for creating purchase requests on the team’s behalf.
+Due to the limited number of licenses available for Coupa, it is recommended that each department identify power users responsible for managing requisition budget and management approvals, purchase orders and invoice approvals on the team’s behalf.

 </div>